A freestyle skier’s wrenching journey toward Olympics

 There have been broken ribs, moves from house to house in Aspen, Colorado, time the family spent on food stamps, all in the name of advancing a career that Yater-Wallace hoped might end up at the Winter X Games or the Olympics.

 "A lot of it sucked and a lot of it was some of the worst things to ever deal with and I couldn't help but think, 'Why again?
 Why me?
 Why another crappy thing?
-Why another damn, annoyance that comes up?'" said Yater-Wallace, who leads the Olympic qualifying process in skier halfpipe.
+Why another damn, annoyance that comes up?'" said Yater-Wallace , who remains in the hunt after David Wise secured one of the up to four Olympic spots with a victory in a ski halfpipe qualifier on Friday.
 "But I wouldn't be the person I am today.
 I'm just so happy to have all my family in good health and back home."

 Recommended Stories For You